Exploring Twin Lakes in the Monashee Mountains during Autumn

 Internet comes and goes, make sure to download a map before you go.
 Although there are ribbon markers in the trees, hiking the Twin Lakes in the fall can mean fresh snow which makes it a bit tricky to find the trail.
 Luckily, there were some hikers before us who marked the path.
 At the parking lot, there is a picnic table otherwise, start your hike at the trailhead sign.

 There are some steep sections and hiking poles and microspikes might be a good option if it has snowed or in general to help you down.

-Reaching the lakes is a bit of a steep descend but a gorgeous view of the first lake along with the mountain tops.
+Reaching the lakes is a bit of a steep descent but a gorgeous view of the first lake along with the mountain tops.
 Keep following the trail to the second lake and take a quick break to enjoy your lunch as well as the view!

 Hiking in the alpine during fall does have a higher chance of snow happening.
 Please be prepared for winter hiking and always check the weather before you go.
-If you're looking for more tips on hiking in different weather, check out Top 10 Tips for Hiking in Cooler Weather or Top 10 Tips for Hiking in Hot Weather the next time you explore.
+If you're looking for more tips on hiking in different weather, check out the Top 10 Tips for Hiking in Cooler Weather or the Top 10 Tips for Hiking in Hot Weather the next time you explore.